jmuia/micro.hs/fnl/micro/chords/README.md

 ## Configuration

+Configuring key chord trees is simple.
+See [below](#integration) for integrating key chords into your main config.

 ```clojure
 ;; A chord-tree is just a tree data structure, built out of nodes in the form
 ;; of [:key :name list-or-function], where a list as the last element creates